UMDOER/PSYC341OER/_pages/memory/categoriesandconcepts.md

 ## Nature of Categories
 <figure style="float:right;margin-left:10px;margin-top:7px;width:50%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/categ2.jpg">
     <figcaption> Here is a very good dog, but one that does not fit perfectly into a well-defined category where all dogs have four legs.
-[Image: State Farm, https://goo.gl/KHtu6N, CC BY 2.0, https://goo.gl/BRvSA7]</figcaption>
+[2]</figcaption>
 </figure>

 Traditionally, it has been assumed that categories are *well-defined*.
 This means that you can give a definition that specifies what is in and out of the category.
 Such a definition has two parts.
 First, it provides the *necessary features* for category membership: What must objects have in order to be in it?
 Second, those features must be *jointly sufficient* for membership: If an object has those features, then it is in the category.
 For example, if I defined a dog as a four-legged animal that barks, this would mean that every dog is four-legged, an animal, and barks, and also that anything that has all those properties is a dog.